Barrett begins visits with senators as several Dems refuse to meet with her

 Barrett will also meet with Sens.
 Ted Cruz, R-Texas; Chuck Grassley, R-Iowa; Rick Scott, R-Fla.; Mike Crapo, R-Idaho; Mike Lee, R-Utah; and Cory Gardner, R-Colo.

 The meeting with Gardner could be the most important one for Barrett.
-Gardner is in a tough reelection fight and was initially one of the Republican senators closely watched for whether he would support moving forward with a Supreme Court confirmation less than two months before the presidential election before he came out to support the process.
+Gardner is in a tough reelection fight and was initially one of the Republican senators closely watched for whether he would support moving forward with a Supreme Court confirmation less than two months before the presidential election.
+He eventually said he would back the process.
 But his statements on the vacancy have not been commitments to a "yea" vote.

 REPUBLICANS EYE AMY CONEY BARRETT SENATE FLOOR VOTE AT END OF OCTOBER, JUST DAYS BEFORE ELECTION